mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~
 {: title="Derivation of Secrets from Parent to Children within a Secret Tree" }

-The secret in the leaf of the Secret Tree is used to initiate two symmetric hash
+The secret in the leaf of the secret tree is used to initiate two symmetric hash
 ratchets, from which a sequence of single-use keys and nonces are derived, as
 described in {{encryption-keys}}.
 The root of each ratchet is computed as: